wiwi240/firstreactapp/frontend/README.md

 - displays loading and error states
 - adds new todos locally through a controlled form
 - toggles completion status by clicking on a todo item
-- lets the user switch the interface language between French and English
+- supports French and English through a language selector

 ## Tech Stack